sendgrid/sendgrid-go/USAGE.md

 Suppressions are a list of email addresses that will not receive content sent under a given [group](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html).

 Suppression groups, or [unsubscribe groups](https://sendgrid.com/docs/API_Reference/Web_API_v3/Suppression_Management/groups.html), allow you to label a category of content that you regularly send.
 This gives your recipients the ability to opt out of a specific set of your email.
-For example, you might define a group for your transactional email, and one for your marketing email so that your users can continue recieving your transactional email witout having to receive your marketing content.
+For example, you might define a group for your transactional email, and one for your marketing email so that your users can continue receiving your transactional email witout having to receive your marketing content.

 ### GET /asm/groups